5 min read · Design

 Key takeaways

-- Class A throughout meets Chapter 7A
+- Class A metal roof plus Class A non-combustible cladding meets Chapter 7A on WUI parcels

 FAQ